 The above list of veterans organizations gives only a taste of the organizations working so hard for veterans and their families.
 Some of these organizations are small and deal with local issues.
 Others like the Gary Sinise Foundation have nationwide recognition.
 All serve military vets or active service members, their caregivers, and their families.

-Each of these organizations uses at least 80% of the funds raised on their programs instead of fundraising and administrative costs.
+Each of these veteran charities uses at least 80% of the funds raised on their programs instead of fundraising and administrative costs.
 They have also all tested above 80% on Charity Navigator.
 It’s an organization that evaluates 501c3 charities based on financials, transparency, and how the nonprofits use the funds raised.

 Donorbox offers affordable pricing for nonprofits of all sizes.
 If you are looking for an online donation processing system, visit our website to learn more.
 For more tips and tricks on fundraising and starting a nonprofit, visit our blog.